ELITEv5/SunPLS/README.md

 ProjectUSD specification: https://github.com/Aqua75/ProjectUSD

 The intellectual lineage traces from Hayek's 1976 *Denationalisation of Money* through the ProjectUSD specification to this implementation.
-The spec author and ELITE TEAM6 arrived at compatible conclusions independently — the spec from economic theory, the implementation from practical CDP building experience on PulseChain.
+The spec author and ELITE TEAM6 arrived at compatible conclusions independently — the spec from first-principles reasoning about trustless monetary architecture, the implementation from practical CDP building experience on PulseChain.
+Notably, the spec author was aware of Hayek but did not realize until later how precisely the specification reproduced his conclusions.
+This is corroboration, not citation — three independent lines of reasoning converging on the same architecture across 50 years.

 ---